MHaringa/spatialrisk/README.md

     ## 33 points fall not within a polygon.

-The following code shows how to create a choropleth map based on the simple feature object obtained in the previous step.
+`choropleth()` creates a map based on the simple feature object obtained in the previous step.
 There are two options to create a choropleth map.
-The first approach:
+When `mode` is set to `plot` a static map is created:

 ``` r
 choropleth(gemeente_sf, mode = "plot")